-Please post cheques to Revenues & Benefits at the Littlehampton address below, or bring it to either of our offices.
+Please post cheques to revenues and benefits or bring them to either of our offices.
 Please ensure that the cheque is made payable to Arun District Council and the 813 invoice number is written on the back.
 We will not accept post-dated cheques, and we will not issue a receipt unless the payment is accompanied by a stamped self-addressed envelope.

 If you are having difficulty paying

 We may be able to make a payment plan arrangement to help you pay your invoice.
 We cannot make these plans if a county court varied order is in place.
 There may be consequences if payments are left outstanding, so please contact us on 01903 737821 or visit our offices so we can put a mutually agreeable plan in place.
 Please note that we may ask for evidence of your financial situation to help make this decision.

 If you do not pay the invoice within the time allowed, we will initially send you a reminder.
 This should be paid within 7 days.
 A final notice will be issued if the reminder is not paid.

 If payment remains outstanding after the final notice or if a payment plan is not maintained, we may take the matter to county court.
 If this happens, all costs will be added to your account.
 A county court judgement (CCJ) will affect your credit rating.
 It will allow the council to take any of the following enforcement action:

 - order for questioning – a writ/summons can be issued for a full enquiry into your financial circumstances

 - attachment of earnings – enables us to take money directly from your earnings